 That year, his short animated film, “Hellville,” was selected for screening at several prestigious film festivals 3).

 Laurent Durieux worked together with François Schuiten since 2014.
 They have discussed each other images several times since then.
 In 2016 they had an exhibition together called Dialogues at Gallery Barbier Mathon in Paris.
-In 2017 Schuiten and Durieux worked together on the Blake and Mortimer tribute album.

 The poster publisher Nautilus Arts had an interview with Laurent Durieux about his corporation with François Schuiten.